ungarj/mapchete/README.md

 # mapchete

-``mapchete`` prerocesses input data as tile pyramids for web maps.
+``mapchete`` preprocesses all kinds of input data for web maps using tile pyramids.

 ## Idea

-``mapchete`` handles all the resampling, data cutting & cropping and parallelizing of a user-defined process so all you have to do is defining what shall happen with the data within a tile and the tool handles the rest.
+``mapchete`` simply applies a user-defined geo-process written in Python in small chunks to any kind of input data.
+It handles all the resampling, reprojection, data cutting & cropping and parallelizing of the geo-process so all you have to do is defining what shall happen with the data within a tile and the tool handles the rest.

 Please see the [example configuration](test/example.mapchete) and [example process](test/example_process.py) to catch an idea how it works.